Choosing a high school

 In South Australia the last year of primary school is year 7.
 Parents who want their child to attend a specific South Australian public high school will need to register their interest during year 7.

 If parents miss the year 7 to 8 transition process they should contact their local secondary school or another school directly regarding an enrolment.
-Please read the information on choosing a high school and school zones before registering your interest.
+Read the information on school zones before registering your interest.

 Registering interest to attend a specific high school